openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 ### Configuration
-As with OpenStack Swift, gluster-swift uses `/etc/swift` as the
+As with OpenStack Swift, SwiftOnFile uses `/etc/swift` as the
 directory containing the configuration files.
 You will need to base
 the configuration files on the template files provided.
-On new
+On new RPM based
 installations, the simplest way is to copy the `*.conf-gluster`
 files to `*.conf` files as follows: